apache/fury-site/docs/specification/xlang_implementation_guide.md

 parameters through callers for revalidation, or add parallel accepted-header state.
 Cache hits never repeat miss-time work.

+In Java, the header hash identifies the wire schema, while a requested target class can require a different `TypeInfo` for that same schema.
+Hash-only metadata caches and depth hints retain the source `TypeInfo`.
+The existing target-conversion cache retains the result for each target class, source class, and header hash.
+Local-schema selection occurs only on a metadata or target-conversion cache miss; subsequent hits reuse the selected result without querying local TypeDef metadata.

 When a statically declared compatible named enum, ext, or union field reads shared metadata, the decoded metadata must match the declared type id, namespace, and type name before the metadata owner publishes it to the